A Quick Guide To Mobile App Monetization

 Understand Your Options

 App stores, technology, and consumers are changing all the time.
-If you want your app to succeed, it’s critical that you keep this in mind as you explore different channels which can drive revenue.
+If you want your app to succeed, you must keep this in mind as you explore different channels that can drive revenue.

 The most common and obvious ways of mobile app monetization are through in-app purchases or by using a pay-to-download model.
 However, there are actually many other ways that you can monetize your app.